Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: FTPL for decoupled bandits

-When $D_t$ occurs, it implies that $\hat\uL_{t,i^*} = 0$, indicating that the optimal arm $i^*$ has been accurately identified based on the information so far.
-On $D_t$, we can also upper bound $q_{t,i}$ in terms of $w_{t,i}$,
+This event is introduced only for the sake of analysis, and Algorithm~\ref{alg: FTPL} does not need to know whether $D_t$ occurs.
+On $D_t$, it implies that $\hat\uL_{t,i^*} = 0$, indicating that the optimal arm $i^*$ has been accurately identified based on the information so far, and we can bound $q_{t,i}$ in terms of $w_{t,i}$ as follows.

 where the second step follows from Lemma~\ref{lem: lb and ub of w_{t,i}} and the last step holds when $\alpha \in (1,3]$.
-Note that the design of $D_t$ enables us to establish an explicit relationship between $q_{t,i}$ and $w_{t,i}$, which may be of independent interest beyond the decoupled setting.
-In Appendix~\ref{app: aux lem}, we show that the contribution of the optimal arm $i^*$ to the stability term is bounded by the total contribution of the suboptimal arms on $D_t$, i.e., $\gO(\eta_t\sum_{j\in [K]}q_{t,j} \cdot \sum_{i\ne i^*} q_{t,i})$.
-Therefore, by Lemma~\ref{lem: stability bound}, we have
+This relationship is a key technical lemma in our analysis and also provides the intuition behind our choice of $q_t$.
+In particular, the design of $D_t$ enables us to establish an explicit relationship between $q_{t,i}$ and $w_{t,i}$, which may be of independent interest.